What’s A Good Red Jalapeño Substitute?

 Your best bet for shape, heat, and color: Fresno pepper

-The Fresno is like a jalapeño doppelgänger in many ways – they look so much alike that many can’t tell them apart, beyond the fact that Fresno peppers are typically sold red.
+The Fresno is like a jalapeño doppelgänger — they look so much alike that many can’t tell them apart, beyond the fact that Fresno peppers are typically sold red.
 They have a similar green to red maturity cycle as jalapeños, but their flavor profile works best as they age.
-The Fresno gains a delicious light smokiness and fruitiness as it matures, which is slightly different than the bright bite of the jalapeño – even though red jalapeños do gain some sweetness due to the aging process.
+The Fresno gains a delicious light smokiness and fruitiness as it matures, which is slightly different than the bright bite of the jalapeño — even though red jalapeños do gain some sweetness because of the aging process.

 The heat is comparable, too, especially if you like a spicier jalapeño pepper.
-The Fresno can pack a little more punch.
+The Fresno can pack a little more punch at the top end (2,500 to 10,000 Scoville heat units, compared to the jalapeño’s 8,000 SHU ceiling.)
 If your need relies on a comparable shape, heat, or color to a red jalapeño, this is the hands-down answer.
 The good news: They are becoming more and more popular in stores, especially on the West Coast.

 Your best bet for flavor: Red serrano peppers

-• Red serranos may be just as difficult to source as they, too, are typically sold green.
+• Red serranos may be just as difficult to find as they, too, are typically sold green.

 In a pinch: Green jalapeños or green serrano peppers